Israel – Singapore Tax Treaty

 The following are the main business entity types in Singapore:

-2. Public limited country: This type of business entity has the option to offer shares to the general public, and must have a minimum of 50 shareholders.
-A public limited company has strict rules and regulations due to its ability to raise funds from the public, and its typically listed on stock exchanges, providing a platform for trading their shares.
+Public Limited Company: This type of business entity has the option to offer shares to the general public, and must have a minimum of 50 shareholders.
+A public limited company has strict rules and regulations due to its ability to raise funds from the public, and it is typically listed on stock exchanges, providing a platform for trading its shares.
 Overall, it’s an entity meant for large businesses.

-3. Public Company limited by guarantee: This type of business entity is meant for non-profit purposes.
-In Singapore, a non-profit organization (NPO) is an organization that supports and engages in activities of both public or private interest, and doesn’t make any monetary profit.
+Public Company limited by guarantee: This type of business entity is meant for non-profit purposes.
+In Singapore, a non-profit organization (NPO) is an organization that supports and engages in activities of both public and private interest and doesn’t make any monetary profit.

-• Pioneer tax incentive (PC) – Its purpose is to encourage companies to develop new capabilities and to undertake new or expanded economic activities in Singapore.
+• Pioneer tax incentive: Its purpose is to encourage companies to develop new capabilities and to undertake new or expanded economic activities in Singapore.

-• Incentives for internationalization – Their aim is to encourage companies to become international and to engage in global activities.
+• Investment allowance Incentives for internationalization: They aim to encourage companies to become international and to engage in global activities.

-When a company is considered as a tax residence, they may endure special benefits.
+When a company is considered a tax residence, it may endure special benefits.
 Some of these benefits include:

-• Exemption or reduction in tax imposed on specified foreign income that is derived in a jurisdiction that has an Avoidance of Double Taxation Agreement (DTA) with Singapore
+1. Exemption or reduction in tax imposed on specified foreign income that is derived in a jurisdiction that has an Avoidance of Double Taxation Agreement (DTA) with Singapore.

-• Tax exemption om specified foreign income such as foreign-sourced dividends, foreign branch profits, and foreign-sourced service income under Section 13(8) of the Income Tax Act 1947
+2. Tax exemption on specified foreign income such as foreign-sourced dividends, foreign branch profits, and foreign-sourced service income under Section 13(8) of the Income Tax Act 1947 3.

-• Foreign tax credit for the taxes paid in the foreign jurisdiction against the Singapore tax payable on the same income
+3. Foreign tax credit for the taxes paid in the foreign jurisdiction against the Singapore tax payable on the same income.

 Singapore Double Tax Treaties